itsAyan01/ResizableSheetview/README.md

-# ReSizableSheet View in SwiftUI
+# ReSizableSheet - Modal View in SwiftUI

 ## A simple half sheet view which will adjust it's height according to the view paased to it.